 3. Beyond the Logo: Crafting a Brand Identity

-Learning to craft a logo is an important part of being a designer, but it’s also important to understand that logos don’t exist in a vacuum.
+Learning to craft a logo is an integral part of being a designer, but it’s also important to understand that logos don’t exist in a vacuum.

 Courtney Eliseo’s 90-minute class on branding beyond the logo explains how to craft a broader identity for a brand and where the logo sits within this system.
 From colour and typography to patterns and illustrations, you'll learn to recognise and craft crucial visual cues for conveying brand values and personality.